tambo/gastby-starter-tinacms/content/blog/a-new-post-on-the-gatsby-tinacms-site/index.md

 ---
-title: A new post on the Gatsby TinaCMS site
+title: Example post created in TinaCMS Gatsby
 date: '2021-05-05T12:02:42.931Z'
 description: Well this is a surprise
 ---